apache/spark/BREEZE.rst

 start integrations (separate Docker images) if specified as extra ``--integration`` flags.
 You can also chose which backend database should be used with ``--backend`` flag and python version with ``--python`` flag.

-You can also have breeze launch Airflow automatically ``breeze --start-airflow``, this will drop you in a tmux session with three panes (one to monitor the scheduler, one for the webserver and one with a shell for additional commands.
+You can also have breeze launch Airflow automatically ``breeze start-airflow``, this will drop you in a tmux session with three panes (one to monitor the scheduler, one for the webserver and one with a shell for additional commands.